Each applicant to Concordia is considered holistically based upon prior report cards, test scores and teacher recommendations.

 Note: Should Concordia become aware that an enrolled student is living in Shanghai without at least one parent or does not hold current copies of the required government-mandated documents, the student will be asked to leave school and all tuition/fees paid will be forfeited.

-The Shanghai Municipal Education Commission (SHMEC) requires that international schools keep on file several official documents for each student (the official government statement is noted below for your reference).
-Please reference the categories below to determine into which category your family falls, then submit the noted documents when requested during the application process.
+The Shanghai Municipal Education Commission (SHMEC) requires that international schools keep on file several official documents for each student.
+Please reference the categories below to determine into which category your family falls, then submit the relevant documents when requested during the application process.

-- GC1: Foreign Families with at least One Working Parent (外籍家庭)
+- Category 1: Foreign Families with at Least One Working Parent; Shanghai Work Permit Required (外籍家庭)

-- GC2: Hong Kong, Macao and Taiwan Families with at least One Working Parent (港澳台家庭)
+- Category 2: Hong Kong, Macao and Taiwan Families with at Least One Working Parent (港澳台家庭)

 Please note: The residence permit and work permit must be issued in Shanghai.

 Students applying for Kindergarten (our 5 year-old program) through Grade 12 must possess proficient English language skills (age-appropriate listening, speaking, reading and writing).
-Preschool 3 and 4 year-old students may be admitted with beginning English.
+Preschool and Pre-Kindergarten students may be admitted with beginning English.

 An English assessment may be given to candidates based on the following: